 Sci-fi films can be brilliant, with dramatic stories, mind-blowing action and visions of the future which leap straight from the imagination.
 Unfortunately, time moves on and the futures presented in these movies get overtaken by real life.
 It doesn’t diminish our enjoyment of the films, but it does make us wince when we see how wrong their predictions were.
-Here are some that got it wrong…
+Here are a few sci-fi film futures that were dead wrong…

 Mad Max 2: The Road Warrior (1981)